Monopoly (game): Strategy

 According to Jim Slater in The Mayfair Set, the Orange property group is the best to own because players land on them more often, as a result of the Chance cards "Go to Jail", "Advance to St. Charles Place (Pall Mall)", "Advance to Reading Railroad (Kings Cross Station)" and "Go Back Three Spaces".

 In all, during game play, Illinois Avenue (Trafalgar Square) (Red), New York Avenue (Vine Street) (Orange), B&O Railroad (Fenchurch Street Station), and Reading Railroad (Kings Cross Station) are the most frequently landed-upon properties.
-Mediterranean Avenue (Old Kent Road) (brown), Baltic Avenue (Whitechapel Road) (brown), Park Place (Park Lane) (blue), and Oriental Avenue (The Angel, Islington) (light blue) are the least-landed-upon properties.
+Mediterranean Avenue (Old Kent Road) (Brown/Purple), Baltic Avenue (Whitechapel Road) (Brown/Purple), Park Place (Park Lane) (Dark Blue), and Oriental Avenue (The Angel, Islington) (Light Blue) are the least-landed-upon properties.
 Among the property groups, the Railroads are most frequently landed upon, as no other group has four properties; Orange has the next highest frequency, followed by Red.

-According to Business Insider, the best way to get the most out of every property is through houses and hotels.
+According to Business Insider, the best way to get the most out of every property is to build three houses on each as quickly as possible.
 In order to do so, the player must have all the corresponding properties of the color set.
-Three houses allows the player to make all the money they spent on the houses back and earn even more as players land on those properties.
+Once every possible property has three houses, it is advised they then upgrade to hotels.